 There’s no better way in May to see Las Vegas than from the top of the High Roller at the LINQ.
 It stands over 550 feet (around 168 meters) tall, provides an excellent vantage point for viewing everything going on along the Strip.
 Reserve your tickets: High Roller at The LINQ

 - From 550 feet, take in incredible views of the Las Vegas Valley and The Strip.

 - While on your 30-minute ride, enjoy a party with an open bar cabin for those over the age of 21.

 - Skip the long wait and get right to the front of the line.

-May is a great time to hike at Red Rock Canyon as you’ll avoid the extreme summer temperatures that Las Vegas is known for.
+May is a great time to be at these intriguing locations as you’ll avoid the extreme summer temperatures that the Las Vegas area is known for.
 Marvel at the inspiring sights of Red Rock Canyon, The Spring Mountains, and The Mojave Desert.

 Jabbawockeez at MGM Grand

 This hip-hop dance group offers a fantastic show!
 You’ll be able to watch exciting, choreographed dances that will definitely impress you.
 Jabbawockeez is the perfect activity when wondering what to do in Las Vegas in May.